feathersui/feathersui-starling/documentation/help/markdown/component-lifecycle.md

 ## Instantiation

 The component instance is created with the `new` keyword.
 It has not yet been added to the display list.
-Properties may be changed, and the new values will be saved, but the component will not react to those changes until after it has been added to the display list.
+Properties may be changed, and the new values will be saved, but the component will not automatically react to those changes until after it has been added to the display list.
 This ensures that the Feathers component doesn't run its drawing code too often.

 ## Initialization